 Force exerted by an object equals mass times acceleration of that object: F = m ⨉ a.

 To use this formula, you need to use SI units: Newtons for force, kilograms for mass, and meters per second squared for acceleration.

 What happens when two forces act in the same direction?

 When two forces act in the same direction, they add up and create a net force equal to their sum.

 How are force and motion related?

 Force is any interaction that, if unopposed, can change the motion of an object.
 Without external force, a moving object will keep moving at a constant speed and direction, and an object at rest will stay at rest.
-If an external, unbalanced force is applied, an object will change the motion by changing its speed and/or direction.
+If an external, unbalanced force is applied, an object will change its motion by changing its speed and/or direction.

 The relationship between force and motion is defined by Newton's laws of motion.

 Types of forces in physics:

 - Contact forces – Normal force, applied force, frictional force, tension force, air resistance force; and